miquelvir/lsds-2026/projects/2-mapreduce/README.md

 > [!TIP]
 > Use [rocketry](https://rocketry.readthedocs.io/en/stable/cookbook/fastapi.html) to trigger the healtchcheck logic every 30 seconds.

+### [L5Q5] [10 marks] Balancing work (***)

+Right now, we send tasks to workers immediately.
+If there are many tasks, the workers could be overwhelmed.
+Instead, have each worker work on at most 3 tasks at the same time.
+If all workers are full, wait until they become available to send more tasks to them.

 ### [L5Q6] [15 marks] Persisting jobs (***)